mortazavilab/parse_pipeline/README.md

 Read name is not used directly in the pipeline, can be formatted however.
 Just need to specify the relevant information in the fastq input file.

 # Instructions
-Note: Written for and tested on UCI's HPC cluster.
+Note: Written for and tested on UCI's HPC cluster with slurm job scheduler.

 ## Clone this repository
 Choose a location on HPC with plenty of space to clone this repo.
 The kallisto output in particular is very large for a full 1M cell (Mega kit) experiment (~**350GB** with all unfiltered bus files).